sodabubblewine/sodabubblewine.github.io/README.md

 They are fundamental problems that can not be swept under the rug before the guests arrive.

 When a writer leaves it to the reader to figure out what is supposed to be a quotation and what purports to be designated by such a quotation, there is only hell to pay.
-Even if the writer commands the readerto take on the responsibility of "keeping conventions in mind" this only works if there are other reasons for them to do so.
+Even if the writer commands the reader to take on the responsibility of "keeping conventions in mind" this only works if there are other reasons for them to do so.

 This problem is not as unfamiliar nor as fussy as it seems e.g. classic problems of scoping in logic and in programming are fundamentally about not having resolved a concrete method of reference or meaning which deals well with the fundamental problems of syntax.